 To cancel the search, click the Clear button in the search box, or press Esc.

 To specify search settings, on the Search control menu, click Advanced search, or press Alt + F.

 In the Search in box, enter or select a column.
 In the Find box, enter the search string or select it from the list.

-For string values, you can use one of the following search methods: At beginning of line, Anywhere in the line, or Exact match.
+For string values, you can use one of the following search methods: At the beginning of a line, Anywhere in the line, or Exact match.

-Search for Date values (including the beginning and end of the selected day), numbers, and logical expressions is always performed with the Exact match option.
+Search for Date values (including the beginning and end of the selected day), numbers, and logical expressions are always performed with the Exact match option.

 If a dynamic list displays hierarchical data (from a catalog, a chart of accounts, and so on), you can search in the entire list or in the current folder.